The 14 vehicles below meet our requirements:

 We eliminated any vehicle that didn’t get at least 20 mpg combined on EPA tests.
 But we also eliminated any vehicle with a higher-than-average number of yearly repair visits as reported by car owners at TrueDelta.com.

 Lastly, we priced an insurance policy for each.
-Because new drivers are the riskiest, discounts for teenagers tend to be crucial and may further cut your costs.
+Because new drivers are the riskiest, student car insurance discounts tend to be crucial and may further cut your costs.

 A caveat: This list is useful for showing the relative differences in rates between cars, but it does not necessarily reflect what you or your child might pay.
 We looked at rates for an 18-year-old male in Florida with no tickets or accidents, buying his own full-coverage policy.